avaneev/biteopt/README.md

 BiteOptDeep implements evolutionary method which can be seen in society and
 nature: exchange of solutions between independent populations.
 Such exchange allows to find better solutions in teamwork of sufficiently diverse members, it also reduces time (but not human-hours) to find a better solution.
+This method is a model of Swiss presidency rotation (each independent population represents an independent human brain).